MySQL includes some extensions that you probably will not find in

 that at least the information will be saved in the table specification file

-There are so many problems with FOREIGN KEY
+There are so many problems with FOREIGN KEYs that we don't

 know where to start: